CDLUC3/ezid/templates/doc/apidoc.2.rst

      Authenticator.setDefault(new MyAuthenticator());

-2. **One-time login over SSL**.
+2. **One-time login**.
 Perform a GET operation on
    \https://ezid.cdlib.org/login and supply HTTP Basic credentials as above.
 In response, EZID returns a session cookie.
-Remaining requests can be made over plain HTTP as long as the session cookie is supplied in an HTTP Cookie header.
+Subsequent requests can be made without authentication by supplying the session cookie in HTTP Cookie headers.
 Here's an example
    interaction:

    .. parsed-literal::